Alice, Sweet Alice: Critical response

+Accolades

 Legacy

 In the years following its release, Alice, Sweet Alice garnered a reputation as a cult film.
-On the review aggregator website Rotten Tomatoes, Alice, Sweet Alice holds an 77% approval rating based on thirteen critic reviews, with an average rating of 6.60/10.

 Patrick Legare of AllMovie called the film an "eerie, effective chiller," praising the film's cinematography, and awarding it four-and-a-half out of five stars, while TV Guide praised it as "an excellent low-budget horror film from director Sole, whose impressive grasp of filmmaking technique and eye for the grotesque keeps the viewer on edge throughout the movie."
-Ed Gonzalez of Slant Magazine noted in his 2005 review of the film: "Possibly the closest American relation to an Italian giallo, the film is head-trippingly hilarious (Jane Lowry, as Aunt Annie, may be the nuttiest screamer in the history of cinema) and features some of the more disquieting set pieces you'll ever see in a horror film."
+Jeremiah Kipp of Slant Magazine noted in his 2005 review of the film: "Possibly the closest American relation to an Italian giallo, the film is head-trippingly hilarious (Jane Lowry, as Aunt Annie, may be the nuttiest screamer in the history of cinema) and features some of the more disquieting set pieces you'll ever see in a horror film."
 Time Out, London praised the film for constructing "a running commentary on the themes of Alfred Hitchcock: against a carefully evoked background of Catholicism emerge twin themes of repression and guilt."

 Horror film scholar Scott Aaron Stine, in The Gorehound's Guide to Splatter Films of the 1960s and 1970s, notes the film as "Compelling, and not entirely predictable, Sole's first (and only truly worthwhile) effort is driven by strong anti-Catholic messages (á la Pete Walker) and—even more pertinent—littered with unflinchingly disturbing scenes of violence that are reminiscent of [Dario] Argento's earlier handling of brutality."

 In 2005, Alice, Sweet Alice ranked #89 on Bravo's The 100 Scariest Movie Moments for the scene when Alice scares Karen in the warehouse.
 In 2017, the film was ranked the fourth-best slasher film of all time by Complex magazine.

+Related works

+Novelization

+Communion, a tie-in novelization by author Frank Lauria (originally commissioned by Columbia Pictures before the studio dropped the film from its roster) was published in July 1977 by Bantam Books.
+The tie-in novelization was reissued twice with alternate cover art bearing the film's subsequent re-titles, Alice, Sweet Alice, and Holy Terror.

 Proposed remake

 In 2007, director Dante Tomaselli announced his intent to direct a remake, confirmed that he had completed a script with Michael Gingold.
 Tomaselli intended to score the film using original music along with re-mastered and remixed music from the original film.
 In 2013 actress Kathryn Morris was cast in the role of Catherine Spages.
-The remake was to be set in the 1970s, as Tomaselli wanted to be "somewhat more recent while not at all losing its retro style".
+The remake was to be set in the 1970s, as Tomaselli wanted to be "somewhat more recent while not at all losing its retro style."
 In May 2016, Tomaselli revealed that the film was delayed due to lack of funds, but also stated that he had been in recent contact with "solid prospects from European production companies and producers."